skyscope-sentinel/Qelm/README.md

 - **Datasets for Training:**
   - Light datasets for quick training and testing of models
   - Any csv or txt file can be used as a dataset

+- **Executable build for simple runs:**
+  - QelmT.exe for simple run without the hassle
+  - QelmChat.exe for simple chat setup that can run qelm models

 ---